segalalon/OOTB-DIH-k8s-provisioning/README.md

 1. Deploy a new space (name space: 'space')
 2. Deploy jars/data-feeder.jar

-Note: You can deploy space and feeder using helm/ops-ui/rest
+Note: You can deploy space and feeder using one of helm / ops-ui / rest

 ------------------------------------------------------------------